Housing options and amenities

 Room and outside access fob

 Youth participants will only be issued one room key.
 Adults in both youth and adult groups will be issued a room key and an outside door access fob.
 We ask that you stress the importance of safety and security as it relates to keeping track of keys.
 The conference sponsor will be charged for all lost keys not returned at checkout even if the participant returns the key after departure.
-Replacement cost for room keys is $50 and replacement cost for outside door access fob is $50.
+Replacement cost for room keys and outside door access fob is $50 each.

 Telephone service in residence halls is limited.
 Emergency telephones in yellow boxes are located just outside the main entrances of each residence hall and on each floor in the building and are available at no charge for local or on campus calls.

-Each room has high-speed, wired Internet access at no extra charge.
-All buildings have wireless throughout the building .
-Computers will need a high-speed network connection (Ethernet - different from a modem) and a network cable for wired connections.
-Each conference group will be assigned one network login for all participants that will be handed out at check in.
+All buildings have wireless throughout the building and access is provided free of charge.
+Each conference group will be assigned one network login for all participants that will be handed out at check in if the group chooses to provide access to its participants.

 Parking at Oregon State is limited and all guests are subject to the parking rules and restrictions as determined by the OSU Transit and Parking Services Office.
-We will gladly help you obtain your permits prior to arrival if you let our conference service staff know the number of permits you need.
-The cost will be added to your conference bill.
+We will gladly help you obtain your permits prior to arrival.
 If individuals wish to purchase permits they may do so on the day of arrival.

 - Guests may park in the Student/Visitor section with appropriate permit.